williamgrosset/teslo/README.md

 New Elo = Old Elo + KFactor * (Result - Expected Result)
 ```

-In duels, elo calculation is straightforward as one player wins and the other loses.
-In team matches, each player's elo is calculated based on the average elo of the opposing team.

-In free-for-alls, elo is calculated by player placement.
+In a duel, elo calculation is straightforward as one player wins and the other loses.
+In a free-for-all, elo is calculated by player placement.
 Players lose elo to those who placed higher and gain elo from those who placed lower.
+In a team match, each player's elo is calculated based on the average elo of the opposing team(s).

 You can learn more about the elo rating system via the [Wiki](https://en.wikipedia.org/wiki/Elo_rating_system).